PriyanshCloudKeeper/testing/docs/lens/intro.md

 ### Why CloudKeeper Lens?

 - **Resource-level cost visibility**, without needing access to your AWS account.
-- **Slack and Microsoft Teams integrations** for seamless updates and alerts.
 - **Unified view across multiple AWS accounts**, all in one place.
 - A single platform to achieve **full cloud transparency** while driving long-term savings.